 The Biggest Freelance Site in The World, by Far

-Freelancer is definitely one of the biggest freelance sites out there, with millions of members joining the site over the years it has been active.
+Freelancer is definitely one of the biggest freelancer websites out there, with millions of members joining the site over the years.
 Along with the large user-base comes an even larger problem that has been at the forefront of Freelancer’s dip in popularity.
 I am of course talking about the extent of spam posts and spam applicants that the platform seems to attract without having the ability to control it at all.

 With that said though, Freelancer does reach a global audience and helps many small to large sized organisations get tasks done for little cost.

 Why Choose Freelancer?